orxan5055/ToDoApp/README.md

 Technologies Used

-Spring Boot: Framework for building Java-based backend applications.
+- Spring Boot: Framework for building Java-based backend applications.

-Spring MVC: Model-View-Controller pattern to separate the application’s concerns.
+- Spring MVC: Model-View-Controller pattern to separate the application’s concerns.

-Thymeleaf: A modern server-side Java template engine for web and standalone environments.
+- Thymeleaf: A modern server-side Java template engine for web and standalone environments.

-H2 Database: In-memory database for quick and lightweight storage.
+- H2 Database: In-memory database for quick and lightweight storage.

-JUnit: For unit testing (if you decide to re-implement tests).

 Setup
 Clone the repository: